AREVD/AREVD/README.md

 <img src="https://github.com/NeuroLens6/NeuroLens/blob/main/Midline%20Shift%20Image%201.png" width=35% height=35%>
 <img src="https://github.com/NeuroLens6/NeuroLens/blob/main/Midline%20Shift%20Image%202.png" width=35% height=35%>

 Since there is only one series, we choose a series UID of "None".
 The index of the largest region to be considered the ventricle would be "0" since the largest, dark continuous region corresponds to the ventricles.
 The sensitivity is "High" because there are no other regions that are lighter than the ventricles, but darker than the surrounding brain are.
 The degrees to rotate up and down would be "25" since in the saggital view of the CT scan, the skull dips downward.
 This positive 25 correction allows the scan to be rotated up to fix the oritentation.
-The degrees rotated to the right or left would be "25" since in the axial view of the CT scan, the skull is oriented towards the left.
-This negative 8 correction allows the scan to be rotated towards the right to fix the oritentation.
+The degrees rotated to the right or left would be "-8" since in the axial view of the CT scan, the skull is oriented towards the right.
+This negative 8 correction allows the scan to be rotated towards the left to fix the oritentation.
 The iterations of erosions and dilations is found by trial and error to be "2".
 This is the lowest number of iterations that produces a refined result without eroding away too many important features of the ventricles.
 The Z-index is found using the instructions earlier to be "59".
 Because there are no obstructions on the right side, we choose to start the EVD from the right side as that is the default.
-Since the ventricles are shifted from the midline towards the left, the distance (mm) to shift EVD distination right or left will be "5".
+Since the ventricles are shifted from the midline towards the right, the distance (mm) to shift EVD distination right or left will be "5" which is a shift of 5 mm to the right.

 # Citation of Dataset